 One of the easiest and most effective ways to determine if you have been a victim of identity theft is by pulling your credit report.
 This is the first place you will probably notice signs of victimization.
 Pay attention to the following ways identity theft happens:

-- Dumpster Diving – Shred any papers with account numbers including personal checks, or any personal identifying information
+- Dumpster Diving – Shred any papers with account numbers including personal checks, or any personally identifying information

 - Phishing – If you get emails from financial institutions asking you to reveal personal information

 - Changing your address – Never fill a change of address form for a company/individual you do not recognize.

 - Stealing – If your wallet is stolen is a sure-fire way of having your identity misused

 - Pre-texting – Emails claiming you are the heir to a fortune, or one from a government agency saying you will get $200,000 in a pre-paid card after sending $100.
 Always remember, if it sounds too good to be true, it is.